Population: 4,543,111

 While the Minister does have the authority to make regulations, there are none pertaining to distance education programs at this time.
 The Ministry defines online learning as:

 a structured learning environment in which students engage with their teachers in one or more online courses.
 Alberta certificated teachers employed by a school authority are responsible for instruction.
-(Government of Alberta, 2018, p.
-85)
+(Government of Alberta, 2025, para.
+1)

 Further, the Guide to Education: ECS to Grade 12 defines an online course as:

 one in which the majority of instruction and assessment takes place over the Internet, using a learning management system (LMS).
 The LMS provides students with access to course content, teachers and other students.
-Students may access the LMS from multiple settings (in school and/or out of school buildings) and engage in both synchronous and asynchronous instruction. (p.
-85)
+Students may access the LMS from multiple settings (in school and/or out of school buildings) and engage in both synchronous and asynchronous instruction.
+(Government of Alberta, 2024a, para.
+23)

 The Ministry also identifies specific distance and online learning programs/schools through the Ministry’s online learning directory (see https://www.alberta.ca/online-learning.aspx ).